-TheUniversity of Nottingham is one of the UK's leading university, one of twelve pursued by the best students in the country.
+TheUniversity of Nottingham is one of the UK's leading universities, one of twelve pursued by the best students in the country.
 Located in the heart of England, this study abroad program features courses in many fields including the humanities, social sciences, sciences, computer science, and several management fields.
 Binghamton students are fully integrated in the university, taking courses with British and European students, living in campus residence halls, and participating in any university activities they choose.

 With nearly 15,000 full-time students, the main campus, University Park is located 3 miles west of downtown on a very attractive, landscaped campus set in a green belt of woodlands, parks, and playing fields.
 Some departments are housed on the new Jubilee Campus, easily accessible by shuttle bus.
 The Jubilee Campus, home to the Business School, is environmentally friendly with beautiful and green buildings like this library on the pond.
 Nottingham is one of England's most sought after universities in terms of applications per place.
 British students enroll from all parts of the United Kingdom, and there is a substantial and diverse international student population.
 The atmosphere on campus is friendly and dynamic.